tensorflow/community/rfcs/20200113-tf-data-service.md

     relies on the order of the input files, the user's assumptions will be violated when splitting causes each input worker to process only a subset of the input files.
--   If a dataset doesn't support splitting, it must be moved after the part of the dataset which is distributed.
+-   If a particular dataset operation doesn't support splitting, it must be moved after the part of the dataset which is distributed.
 Alternately, the user could set num_tasks=1 to avoid the need for splitting, but this will have a heavy performance cost since it only allows a single worker to generate dataset elements.
 The most commonly used but unsupported datasets are `from_generator` and `zip`.